rahulnandg/Cybersecurity-journey/bandit/level-2.md

 cat ./"filename with spaces"	Reads a file with a tricky name

 **What I Learned**
-How to SSH into a server on a custom port
+1.How to SSH into a server on a custom port

-How to list hidden files with ls -a
+2.How to list hidden files with ls -a

-How to handle filenames with spaces and special characters using quotes
+3.How to handle filenames with spaces and special characters using quotes

 That -- at the start of a filename can act like a command-line flag and break your command